Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/utc-technical-note/handout.md

 This is an interoperability judgment about what the current official encoding can carry in practice, not about the sincerity of past participants.

-It is also not only a higher-level written-sign problem.
+## Character naming is not enough

+The official Unicode SignWriting block covers:

+- base characters
+- fill modifiers
+- rotation modifiers

+That means it can name much of the character set.

+That does not mean:

+- the full symbol model remains stable and writer-selected across the whole system
+- the facial system has a closed shared inventory comparable to ISWA symbol selection
+- written signs can be encoded in a compatible practical way

+The standards question cannot stop at character naming.

+It also has to ask:

+- whether symbol identity remains stable
+- whether writers still select symbols directly
+- whether written words can be encoded without breaking the writing system

+## Symbol identity breaks in the facial system

-In the facial system, the official model does not preserve direct writer selection of a stable ISWA symbol.
+In the facial system, the official model does not preserve direct writer selection of a stable final ISWA symbol.

-Instead, a sequence of facial elements is interpreted by the font and merged into a rendered face.
+Instead, the writer enters a sequence of facial elements that the font interprets and merges into a rendered face.

-That means part of symbol formation is delegated to font behavior and designer interpretation rather than being fixed by a writer-selected symbol inventory.
+That shifts part of symbol formation into font behavior and designer interpretation.

-This breaks compatibility at the symbol layer before the larger written-sign problem is even fully considered.
+This is not a small rendering detail.

+It means the official model does not merely encode a symbol inventory imperfectly.

+It changes how final facial symbols come into being.

 There is no closed master list of facial-diacritic combinations that functions as a shared exhaustive inventory in the same way as ISWA symbol selection.

 As a result, font implementations are pushed toward copying a previous interpretation or inventing one.

+This is why the current official encoding should not be described as though it solved symbols cleanly and only left writing unresolved.

+At least in the facial system, it does not preserve stable symbol identity in a way that remains fully compatible with Formal SignWriting.

 ## Spatial composition remains unresolved